Clamentos/FabRISC/src/spec/Section5.typ

         comment([

             I decided to go with memory mapped IO because of its flexibility and simplicity compared to port based solutions.
 The IO region can be considered plain memory by the processor internally, which allows for advanced and fancy operations that use locks, barriers, fences and transactions to be done by multiple threads to the same device.
-Caching this region is not recommended (all though possible) because it can yield potential inconsistencies and unnecessary additional complexities to the cache coherence hardware.
+The IO space should not be cached since it is considered a separate address space from the memory one.

             The idea here is to provide general purpose IO system that can be easily implemented on pretty much any microarchitecture.
 The MMIO proposed is basically as simple as it gets and it should be good enough for most low to mid-speed transfers.